fNordeingang/fNordDoor/README.md

 for compiling on the RaspberryPi just install wiringPi and run `make`.

-for compiling on your x86 system, run `NOTPI=1 make`
+for compiling on your x86 system, just run `make`.